 The tester below has a head circumference of 50.5 cm.
 He’s on the very low end of the Youth’s range but in the middle of the Child’s range.
 The Youth helmet looks slightly bulky on the sides and back, but still fits him just fine.
 The Child, however, appears to be a better fit and still leaves several cm and years for growth.

 Here’s where it gets tricky.
 As explained in more detail below, as you turn the dial on the back of the helmet to make it smaller for a smaller head circumference, the inside of the helmet narrows, including the sides.
 While the Child helmet appears to fit our tester better, it’s actually too tight on the sides when dialed in to fit his head.
 So in his case, the Youth would actually be a better choice.
-It’s about head circumference, but also about head width.
+A properly fitted helmet is about head circumference and head width.

 Helmet Coverage – Child (Green) vs. Youth (Orange) on 50.5 cm Head